offlinemark/pyipinfodb/README.md

 ## contributing

 Feel free to contribute!
 Just clone the repo using `git clone https://github.com/markmossberg/pyipinfodb.git` and install dependencies using `pip install -r requirements.txt`.
-Simply run `nosetests` to run tests.
 I recommend using [virtualenv](http://www.virtualenv.org/) to create an isolated python environment for development.

+### tests

+Edit the `secrets.py.example` file and replace `<apikey>` with your key.
+Then rename the file to `secrets.py`.
+Now you can simply run tests with:

+    $ nosetests